-The International Society of Biourbanism is a not-for-profit scientific network for theory and practice in Urbanism and Architecture.
+The International Society of Biourbanism is a not-for-profit scientific network for theory and practice in architecture and urbanism.

-It supports research, publishing and education by providing a shared area for the exchange and dissemination of knowledge about biourbanism as a new epistemological approach to cities and biophilic design.
+It supports education, research, and publishing about biourbanism as a new epistemological approach to cities and biophilic design.

-Create the theoretical basis for a new human-oriented built environment according to the most exciting scientific developments, such as fractals, complexity theory, evolutionary biology, morphogenesis, biophilia, biomimicry, artificial intelligence and peer to peer urbanism (P2PU).
+Create the theoretical basis for a new human-oriented built environment according to scientific developments such as fractals; complexity theory; evolutionary biology; morphogenesis; biophilia; biomimicry, and peer-to-peer urbanism (P2PU).

-Offer a platform for research, theory making, education and practice.
+Offer a platform for research, theory, and practice.

 Support dialogue between practitioners and academics.

 Provide information related to biourbanism through courses, seminars, and workshops.